Early Meissen Porcelain Marks.

 The first true Meissen factory marks in underglaze blue No:19 to 20 found in 1723-24.
 In 1723-24, the crossed swords mark appeared.
 At first the crossed swords were used in conjunction with the "KPM", but after 1724 they were applied alone to the present day.
 It occurs at first in overglaze enamel color, such as black, red, blue, etc. A wide variety of forms and sizes of the sword marks seem to have been applied at the same time, so that the characteristics of the marks often are not reliable for the dating of a piece.
 No:21 to 32 are early forms of the crossed swords, which tended to be carefully drawn, with pommels and curved guards, and to enclose a larger angle than the layer versions, but such forms occasionally occur later.
 Dots believed to have been used 1763-74, also may be found in the 1730's and also the star occurs much earlier than 1774.
 The gilt initials as in No:34 are perhaps gilder's mark, the numerals No: 31 and 36 have been declared to refer to the numbers in a pattern-book of the gilt lace-work borders.
 But the most probable explanation of all these gilt and lustre marks they were intended for the guidance of warehouse-men and clerks and they perhaps corresponding to folios in order books.
 The blue signs, letters and numerals such as No:29 may in some cases be blue-painters' marks.

-about 1723 and was still used in the mid-1730's and was applied especially to
+introduced in about 1723 and was still used in the mid-1730's and was applied

-pieces belonging to the king or as gifts to other noblemen.
-No: 56 is a rare
+especially to pieces belonging to the king or as gifts to other noblemen.
+No: 56

-mark (Frederick Augustus II) occur only on pieces made in the short period in
+is a rare mark (Frederick Augustus II) occur only on pieces made in the short

-1733.
-No: 58 is a mark on the tea-pot with powder blue ground and to be a mark
+period in 1733.
+No: 58 is a mark on the tea-pot with powder blue ground and to

-of Herold himself.
-No: 59 to 61 are believed to be signatures of Adam Friedrich
+be a mark of Herold himself.
+No: 59 to 61 are believed to be signatures of Adam

-von Lowenfinck.
-Some of the wares used in the royal palaces were marked by
+Friedrich von Lowenfinck.
+Some of the wares used in the royal palaces were

-overglaze letters painted in purple or black- No: 62 to 64.
-Mark No: 66 is
+marked by overglaze letters painted in purple or black- No: 62 to 64.
+Mark

-an unexplained mark.
-No:67 the so-called "Johanneum marks" are inventory numbers
+No: 66 is an unexplained mark.
+No:67 the so-called "Johanneum marks" are

-painted in black, or cut through the glaze with a glass cuter's wheel and
+inventory numbers painted in black, or cut through the glaze with a glass

-blackened.
-The term "Johanneum" was taken from the building in Dresden to which
+cuter's wheel and blackened.
+The term "Johanneum" was taken from the building in

 All of the provided information on Meissen marks is taken from two books: Dresden China by William B Honey and The Catalogue of The Hans Syz Collection by Hans Syz and Rainer Ruckert.